 Methods

-Study Area:
+Study Area

 (Bartos, 2001)Our study area consists of the Southern Rocky Mountains Ecoregion (SRME), an area of approximately 204,630 km2 that extends from southern Wyoming to northern New Mexico (Fig. 1).
 The SRME region consists of mountainous topography with elevation ranging from 1125 m asl to above 4389 m asl.